 Our tools acknowledge and accommodate immediate needs while guiding industry professionals towards longer-term strategy.
 The offerings I’m most excited to share with you include:

 - Building industry playbook.
 Broken down by professional role, this provides a play-by-play list of the actions each discipline should undertake to prioritize high-performance buildings in their day-to-day practice and how their role in the building’s lifecycle affects its operational performance.

 - Service procurement guide.
 We want to make it easier for building owners and operators to connect with qualified vendors who can assist with energy efficiency and building performance projects for both their buildings and their business.
 We do this by highlighting considerations during the entire process, qualifications to look for, opportunities to reach a larger pool of vendors, and ways to use spending power to achieve environmental, social and governance (ESG) goals.

 - Regulation basics.
-We dissect the BEPS information available to date, changes to the local building construction codes, and the District’s green building and climate goals, and draw connections between them to understand what the rules and goals mean for the industry.
+We break down local regulations including BEPS and benchmarking, changes to the local building construction codes, and the District’s green building and climate goals, and draw connections between them to understand what the rules and goals mean for the industry.
 We outline how recently constructed projects are performing against BEPS and how the District’s newly adopted building codes do or do not prepare a building owner for BEPS compliance.

 - Funding and financing map.
 We pooled all available financing opportunities available for the District’s commercial real estate community.
 Our map allows users to filter and search by what is relevant to them and their projects.

 - Local leader profiles.
 We want to stimulate peer-to-peer competition to encourage market leaders to continue pushing for greater outcomes, which is why we developed market leaderboards and case studies to highlight who in the District is already doing the great work we hope others emulate.